elleecious/kaban_helpdesk/README.md

 ## License

-Internal use — Kaban Hotel and Casino Boracay
+Internal use — Kaban Hotel and Casino Boracay / Oriental Group.